cmaloney/dcos-docs/_pages/usage/services/marathon.md

                  $ dcos package install --options=<config-file>.json marathon

-1. In the DC/OS web interface, open the ACL editor add the rules for group `superusers` for each of your new Marathon instances:
+1. In the DC/OS web interface, open the ACL editor add the rules for group `superusers` for each of your new Marathon instances.
+[More information about advanced ACLs](https://docs.mesosphere.com/1-7/administration/security-and-authentication/advanced-acl/).

 <table class="table">
   <tr>